George Iacobescu: Career

 In June 2011, Iacobescu was also appointed chairman of the Canary Wharf Group replacing Sir Martin Jacomb who retired; he holds both chairman and CEO positions.
 During his time at Canary Wharf, Iacobescu has participated in the development and construction of more than 30 buildings.

 Iacobescu was appointed Commander of the Order of the British Empire (CBE) in the 2003 Birthday Honours for services to regeneration and inward investment Iacobescu was a member of the Board of Trustees of the British Museum. from 2007–2015.

 In June 2011, 10 Downing Street announced that the Prime Minister would be re-appointing him to this post for a period of four years from 1 July 2011.
 In addition to this role he is Vice-Patron of the Royal British Society of Sculptors, a Patron of Jewish Care and the Community Safety Trust, and was founding Co-Chairman of Teach First.

 He is a former director of London First, and on the advisory board of the financial services organisation TheCityUK.
 In 2016 he was appointed a member of the Government's Thames Estuary Commission chaired by Michael Heseltine.
 He is a member of the Development Board of Chelsea and Westminster Hospital, the Council of the Royal College of Music, and the Real Estate Advisory Board of the Financial Times.
 In 2021, he was recognised in the New London Awards as 'New Londoner of the Year'.

 In August 2019, Iacobescu announced he would step down as CEO of Canary Wharf Group and take up the role of executive chairman.
 He stepped back from the executive role and became non-executive chairman in June 2021.
 In June 2024, Nigel Wilson succeeded him as non-executive chairman.

 Honours

 On 31 December 2011, he was knighted for services to charity, community and the financial services industry.
 Although he is the third Romanian-born person to be knighted (after Elie Wiesel who received an honorary knighthood, and British Army general Roy Redgrave whose mother was Romanian and who was born in Bucharest), he was the first to receive a full British knighthood having been born and educated in Romania and later becoming a British citizen.
-He was therefore feted in Romania as the "first" Romanian to be knighted.

 Iacobescu has also been awarded three of Romania's national honours - Commander of the Order of the Star of Romania, Commander of the Order For Merit and Commander of the Order of the Crown of Romania.